-The Ecoship Project is the next stage of Peace Boat’s journey to promote peace, human rights and sustainability around the world.
-The development has been as radical as the ship itself; the design was finalised in 2015, after a 3-year, whole-system integrated design process involving an international team bringing together expertise from a diverse range of specialties in both marine and land-based industrial sectors.
+Ecoship is the next stage of Peace Boat’s journey to promote peace, human rights and sustainability around the world.
+The development has been as radical as the ship itself; the design process involved an international team bringing together expertise from a diverse range of specialties in both marine and land-based industrial sectors.

 About Peace Boat

 - 40 years as an NGO and social business

 - 2017 Peace Nobel Prize winner as part of ICAN

 - NGO in Special Consultative Status with the Economic and Social Council of the United Nations.

 - Visits to over 270 ports in more than 100 countries

 - Multi-generational onboard community of 1,500 participants per cruise